Welcome to our grammar lesson about “pero” vs “sino” in Spanish.

 Spanish words “pero” and “sino” are two conjunctions.
-They both mean “but” in English, and for that reason the Spanish learner must understand when to use “pero” and when to use “sino” in a sentence.
+They both mean “but” in English, and for that reason the Spanish learner must understand when to use “pero” and when to use “sino”.

 “Pero” vs “Sino” – How to Choose